 Research – despite the product or service you offer, you need to be aware of the competitors.
 Once you research the field and know who can present the same, you can work on improving the offer so that it becomes the best.

 Approach – selling processes would be almost non-existent if salespeople didn’t approach their potential customers.
-However, while some leads can be approached through social media, others prefer email or calls that represent your offers.
+However, while some corporate leads can be approached through social media, others prefer email or calls that represent your offers.
 Along with the ways to reach out to clients, you need to help your team understand what makes them tick so that the product or service you sell triggers the interest.

 Presentation – the sales cycle is utterly unanimous.
 Thus, every previous step interacts with the following.
 When you know your product and the customer, you need to present the offer so that it is the most beneficial in the industry.
 You need to help the client understand which problems the product can help to solve and why exactly it is better than that of the competitors.

 Objection handling – most sales professionals know how challenging it may be to close the deal at times.
-It takes knowledge and courage to navigate through countless objections and pushbacks to win over the lead.
+It takes knowledge and courage to navigate through countless objections and pushbacks to win over the business lead.
 If your team is unable to deal with the objections effectively, the chances of completing the sales cycle are slim.

 Closing – the pre-final of sales stages is closing one.
 While it’s safe to assume that it’s the part when all the decisions are made, a sales rep gets the signatures and closes the deal.
 However, at times, the closing turns out to be unsuccessful.
 So, there’s one more step that the sales cycle includes.